 When students are admitted to the M.S.
 Degree in Nursing program, they are admitted to one specialization.
-Students wishing to change specializations must submit the Student Request for Change of Program or Specialization form (Appendix A) to the Graduate Nursing Admissions and Scholastic Standards Committee.
-Changes in specialization are considered for the Nurse Educator, Nurse Administrator, Clinical Nurse Leader and Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner.
+Students wishing to change specializations must submit the Student Request for Change of Program or Specialization form (Appendix A) to the College of Nursing associate dean for academic programs.
+Changes in specialization are considered for the Nurse Educator, Nurse Administrator, Clinical Nurse Leader, Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner.
 Contact your academic advisor for assistance prior to the submission of the form.

-If a current MS in Nursing student requests to change to the Family Nurse Practitioner option, the student will be required to complete a new Graduate Nursing program application (via NursingCAS) and interview with graduate nursing faculty.
+If a current M.S. in Nursing student requests to change to the Nurse Practitioner option, the student will be required to complete a new Graduate Nursing program application (via NursingCAS) and complete the interview process.

-Requests to change to the FNP option are only considered during the annual application cycle.
+Requests to change to a nurse practitioner option are only considered during the annual application cycle.
 If approved, a change of plan of study form must also be completed.

 When students are admitted to the DNP Degree program, they are admitted to one specialization.
 A change in specialization requires the student to submit the Student Request for Change of Program or Specialization form (Appendix A) to the College of Nursing associate dean for academic programs.
 Contact your academic advisor for assistance prior to the submission of the form.